MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/management.md

 ms.custom: internal
 ---

-# Operations management considerations for landing zone accelerator for App Service
+# Operations management considerations for the Azure App Service landing zone accelerator

-This article provides design considerations and recommendations for operations management when using the landing zone accelerator for App Service.
+This article provides design considerations and recommendations for operations management when using the Azure App Service landing zone accelerator.
 Operations management covers multiple aspects including:

-* Application Gateway
+- Application Gateway
-* Traffic Manager
+- Traffic Manager
-* Geographic Redundancy
+- Geographic Redundancy
-* Preparing for business continuity and disaster recovery
+- Preparing for business continuity and disaster recovery

 Learn more about the [management](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management) design area.